 The allowance for doubtful accounts was \$Nil at the reporting dates.
-There is no indication, as at these dates, that the debtors will not meet their obligations, except as has been provided for as bad debts during the reporting periods.
+There is no indication, as at these dates, that the debtors will not meet their obligations.
 Bad debt expenses were \$Nil for all reporting periods.
 The Company manages its credit risk relating to its trade receivables through credit approval and monitoring procedures, including senior management prior approval of all rental contracts.
 Such approvals are based on trade information, payment history, credit rating and financial analysis, where possible.

 The Company reviews the components of these accounts on a regular basis to evaluate and monitor this risk.
-The Company's customers are generally large financially established organizations which limits the credit risk relating to the customer.
+The Company's customers are generally large financially established organizations which limits the credit risk relating to the customers.